choushen/py-sdet-challenge-1/README.md

 - Comprehensive logging
 - Implementing a test data management system (e.g. Test Database/API)
 - Use pydantic for data validation
+- Include other browsers such as Firefox, Safari, and Edge in the driver factory

 ## **Author**